david-alberto-dev/Python-Journey-2026/README.md

 ### 💰 Expense Tracker
 ### ⏳ Countdown Timer
 ### 🪎 Simple Game Inventory System
+### 🎥 YouTube Video Downloader

 ## 🛠️ Tech Stack
 - **Language:** 🐍 Python v3.14+
 - **IDE:** PyCharm
 - **Version Control:** Git & GitHub
 - **Machine:** Macbook Pro

+## 📥 Installation & Usage
+Each miniproject has its dedicated folder and a README.md file with its own instructions for installation and running.

+## 📄 License
+This project is licensed under the MIT License.
+See [LICENSE](./LICENSE) for details.